Africa's elephants could disappear from much of the wild within a generation.

 countries where we have invested

 Every penny of every dollar saves elephants.

 100% to the field.
 No donation supports overhead—a crisis demands that every resource produces results.
-Donations of $50,000 or more can be designated specifically to address either anti-poaching, anti-trafficking, or demand reduction programs.
+Donations will be used to support our anti-poaching, anti-trafficking, or demand reduction programs.

 Incomparable Speed.
 When poaching strikes, rapid response is needed.
 The Elephant Crisis Fund's nimbleness means it can provide funds to a conservationist’s account within as little as 24 hours.

 “The Elephant Crisis Fund is a game-changer and my foundation is pleased to support it.
 The ECF is also changing environmental philanthropy by eliminating bureaucracy and overhead and making sure funding can reach the very best elephant conservation projects.”